Azure-Samples/ms-identity-dotnet-adfs-to-aad/2-AAD-Migration/2-2-Security-Groups/README.md

 ### Testing the group claims

-Run the playground project and sign-in using a user migrated from AD FS who is member of a security group.
+Clean and build the solution, then run the playground project and sign-in using a user migrated from AD FS who is member of a security group.

-You will notice that for each group that the user belongs to, a claim for will be displayed with the chosen **Source attribute** as its value.
+For each group that the user belongs to, a claim for will be displayed with the chosen **Source attribute** as its value.

 ![GroupClaims](./ReadmeFiles/groupClaim.png)